How to Attract and Market to Generation Z Customers

 Respondents to a recent Gen Z survey indicated their favorite social media networks/platforms to be:

-Obviously, video is the go-to media for reaching Gen Z. But there is huge issue you need to be aware of when planning out your marketing:
+Obviously, video is the go-to media for reaching Gen Z. But there is a huge issue you need to be aware of when planning out your marketing: attention span.

 Are you still paying attention?
 Because Gen Z isn’t.